sot/kadi/README.rst

     - warm start count
     - fuel flow rate
     - fuel used

-- solar array off point
+    - tank pressure
+    - flag for anomalous

+- Eclipses

 - SIM motion

-- grating motion
+- Grating motion

+- Dark Current Cals

+  - Start and stop time

+    - But will split replicas show up as two?
+Is this preferable, or should each replica be called out indiv?

+- IRU calibration uplink

-- eclipses
+  - time

 - CCD set point temperature changes

+  - time
+  - set point

+- gyro holds

+  - start and stop times

+- meteor showers

+  - type (based on date)
+  - start and stop times (from Brent or strictly by date)

 - guideline changes

+- Misc events

+  - SOSA uplink
   - uplinked new dump parameters
-- SCS-107 runs
-- SOSA
+  - swapped IRUS
+  - solar array off-point (usually eclipses or meteor showers)